QUESTION 1. (Actually a whole series of related questions)

 If you don't already have a satellite dish or would simply like to receive many more channels, we would recommend

 the use of a 60cm dish for the Freesat service.
-Either a solid black dish or a clear transparent one.

-Why not get 3 or 4 satellites all on one fixed dish - see
+Why not get 2, 3 or 4 satellites all on one fixed dish - see

 Transparent satellite dishes page.